 You can purchase a crack sealant at any hardware store.
 By tightening up those small entryways you will prevent a lot of spores from coming in as they travel on the air.

 Rake and Clear Fallen Leaves

-Mold also thrives on wet leaves.
-If you’ve got any near your home, make sure you clear them out.
+Mold easily grows on wet leaves.
+If you have any near your home, make sure you clear them out.
 Additionally, don’t let anyone track anything wet in your home on their shoes.

 Check Your Basement and Attic for Leaks

-You can either have a specialist come check your home for mold, or you can do it yourself, but either way it needs to be done.
-We like to say that at least once a year you should pull things away from the walls (including molding and stucco if you can), to check for mold.
+You can either have a specialist come check your home for mold, or you can do it yourself.
+Either way it needs to be done.
+At least once a year you should pull things away from the walls (including molding and stucco if you can), to check for growth.
 If you know that a wall is facing outside and could be retaining water, check that area more frequently.

 Hopefully you won’t have to deal with mold any time soon.
 It can be a pain and a hazard to deal with, which is again why we suggest calling a specialist to take care of it.
 So be vigilant about looking out for leaks and areas where it can grow, and handle it correctly when you do find it.

 At Rapid Restoration we are equipped and experienced enough to handle your mold problem.
-Give us a call anytime at (612) 294-0886 and we’ll be happy to get your home back to being a safe, mold-free environment.
+You can learn more about what to do if you find it with our complete guide or you can give us a call anytime at (612) 294-0886 and we’ll be happy to get your home back to being a safe, mold-free environment.